 Boat Insurance FAQs

 Coverages in your policy are typically subject to limits — the maximum amount your insurance will pay toward a covered loss.
+It's important to review your limits so you understand how much coverage your policy offers.
+Your insurance provider can help you adjust your limits to fit your needs.

-The financial risk of being a boat owner doesn’t just include the cost of replacing or repairing your boat — there are potential medical bills if you, someone on your boat or another person is injured in an accident.
-And there are the potential costs of repairing another person’s property as well as other risks to consider.
+The financial risk of being a boat owner doesn't just include the cost of replacing or repairing your boat — there are potential medical bills if you, someone on your boat or another person is injured in an accident.
+And there are the potential costs of repairing another person's property as well as other risks to consider.
+Boat insurance may help prevent you from paying out of pocket in those kinds of situations.

 Boat owners may assume that an auto insurance policy's protection extends to the trailer and boat.
 In fact, your auto insurance policy may help cover the trailer — although you may need to specifically add it to your policy — but what about your boat?